-Potential impact Maximum design scenario Justification Construction Construction Embodied carbon in construction materials and equipment of flexible generation plant.
+Potential impact Maximum design scenario Justification Construction Embodied carbon in construction materials and equipment of flexible generation plant.
 These are a de minimis element of total lifecycle emissions including operational use.
 A reasonable assumption where specific embodied carbon information about manufactured components or estimates of construction material volumes are not available.
 See further detail in Volume 6, Appendix 14.1: GHG Calculations.
 GHG emissions from construction transport.
-Maximum design scenario for construction traffic generation as specified in Volume 3, Chapter 10: Traffic and Transport.
-Major engineered components (e.g. transformers, gas engine blocks) transported from Europe; other materials and staff travelling up to 100 km (one way).
+Maximum design scenario for construction traffic generation as specified in Volume 3, Chapter 10: Traffic and Transport Major engineered components (e.g. transformers, gas engine blocks) transported from Europe; other materials and staff travelling up to 100 km (one way).
 The maximum design scenario parameters for vehicle flows and have been specified for that assessment.
 Reasonable parameters to estimate contribution of construction transport to total lifecycle emissions.
 Operation and maintenance GHG emissions from combustion of gas.
 Maximum 4,000 annual operating hours.
-Maximum gross electrical generation capacity 600 MWe; minimum gas engine efficiency 52%.
+Maximum net electrical generation capacity 600 MWe; minimum net gas engine efficiency 52%.
 Maximum gas combustion for the specified electrical generation capacity would generate the highest GHG emissions.
 Fugitive GHG emissions.
 Gas insulated switchgear (GIS) substation components containing sulphur hexafluoride (SF 6) operated in accordance with current F-gas Regulations and good practice.
 Air insulated substation components or use of alternative insulating gas with lower GWP would have lower potential for GHG emission impact.

-Potential impact Maximum design scenario Justification No fugitive emission of natural gas.
+No fugitive emission of natural gas.
 Reasonable expectation for the safe operation of the flexible generation plant and high-pressure gas transmission.

-Organic Rankine cycle (ORC) system uses hydrofluorocarbon (HFC) gas R245fa operated in accordance with current F-gas Regulations and good practice.
-A reasonable assumption based on examples from manufacturers of similar systems.
+Exhaust gas energy recovery system is based on Organic Rankine cycle (ORC) using hydrofluorocarbon (HFC) gas R245fa operated in accordance with current F-gas Regulations and good practice.
+A reasonable assumption based on examples from manufacturers of similar systems; risks from other systems or working fluids (e.g. cyclopentane) would not be greater.
 Displaced GHG emissions due to energy export.
-Maximum parasitic load 1.5% of gross electrical generation capacity.
+Minimum net electrical generation capacity 600 MWe.
 No export of heat.
 Reasonable minimum energy export would have lowest displaced GHG emissions and hence highest net total GHG emissions attributable to the proposed development.
-Decommissioning GHG emissions from decommissioning and deconstruction activity.
-Less than construction stage, as many materials would be recycled or left in situ and activities such as transport will be increasingly decarbonised.
-Reasonable assumption in context of national commitments to decarbonisation.
+Decommissioning GHG emissions from combustion of gas.
+Ongoing operation after 35 years.
+Impact of decommissioning activity has been scoped out as non- significant (See Table 2.3).
+Climate risks Ongoing operation after 35 years.
+Climate risks would not be relevant if the facility were decommissioned.

-2.7 Impacts scoped out of the assessment
+Impacts scoped out of the assessment 2.8

-2.7.1 The impacts listed in Table 2.3 have been scoped out of the assessment for climate change as agreed through the EIA scoping process detailed in Volume 2, Chapter 5: Scoping and Consultation.
+2.8.1 The impacts listed in Table 2.3 have been scoped out of the assessment for climate change as agreed through the EIA scoping process detailed in Volume 2, Chapter 5: Scoping and Consultation.